SSWConsulting/SSW.Rules.Content/rules/do-you-add-a-version-number-to-pbis-that-have-multiple-iterations/rule.md

 guid: d77b78e4-cdae-4e18-b143-989e3bd17389
 ---

-Sometimes your team will work on a PBI, finish it in the sprint, and receive feedback about changes or extensions that weren't originally asked for in the [Acceptance Criteria](/do-your-user-stories-include-acceptance-criteria-%28aka-never-assume-automatic-gold-plating%29).
+Sometimes your team will work on a PBI, finish it in the Sprint, and receive feedback about changes or extensions that weren't originally asked for in the [Acceptance Criteria](/do-your-user-stories-include-acceptance-criteria-%28aka-never-assume-automatic-gold-plating%29).
 <!--endintro-->

 **Bad Example:** Unlimited new tasks get added to that PBI so it takes multiple sprints to finish